kstenschke/doShell/README.md

   therefor a completely unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent while performing automated browser operations
+* As doShell transpiles scripts (instead of just being an interpreter) scripts can also thereafter be improved and extended manually if needed

-To rapidly get an idea of doShell's syntax and some of it's abilities, also have a glance at the included [script examples](#script-examples).
+For quickly getting an idea of doShell's syntax and some of it's abilities, also have a glance at the included [script examples](#script-examples).